 Since Shirley started studying yoga in June 2005, she has completed more than 2,500 hours of Anusara yoga training.
-Her study includes more than 200 teacher training hours with the Founder, John Friend (in the Big Island and Maui in Hawaii, London, Berlin, Paris, Viterbo in Italy, Tokyo, Taipei and Hong Kong), and hundreds of teacher training and immersion study hours assisting Asia's first certified Anusara yoga teacher and teacher trainer, Bo Srey.
+Her study includes more than 200 teacher training hours directly with the founder, John Friend, and hundreds of teacher training and immersion study hours assisting Asia's first certified Anusara yoga teacher and teacher trainer, Bo Srey.

-Additionally, she has over 500 training hours with teachers from various disciplines, including Edward Clark, Ana Forrest, David Swenson, Matthew Sweeney, Shiva Rea, Sharon Gannon, and David Life.
-As a student of meditation, chanting, service and contemplation, she has studied at Siddha yoga retreats and offered seva at the Gurudev Siddha Peeth in Ganeshpuri, India, and she has also offered seva at various Siddha yoga retreats in India and Hong Kong.
+She has explored many different schools of yoga and has over 500 training hours with teachers from various disciplines, including Edward Clark, Ana Forrest, David Swenson, Matthew Sweeney, Shiva Rea, Sharon Gannon, and David Life.
+As a student of meditation, chanting, service and contemplation, she has studied at Siddha yoga retreats and offered seva at the Gurudev Siddha Peeth in Ganeshpuri, India.
+She has also offered seva at various Siddha yoga retreats in India and Hong Kong.
 Her primary teacher and one of her main influences is, Bo Srey, whom she continues to study with to date.

-Shirley travels extensively with Bo, offering deeper trainings at conferences, workshops, and retreats, sharing what their teachers have taught them to students around the world.
+Shirley travels extensively with Bo, presenting deeper trainings at conferences, workshops, and retreats, sharing what their teachers have taught them to students around the world.

-A lover of creative movement and expression of the Heart, Shirley explores the elements of precise alignment, lightness, fluidity, and playfulness in her classes.
-She sees the practice of moving meditation and the study of the Self as a joyful practice of effortless effort, providing a doorway to deep contemplation; and finding deep understanding and awareness, both on and off the mat.
+A lover of creative movement and expression of the Heart, Shirley enjoys teaching and exploring the elements of precise alignment, lightness, fluidity, and playfulness in her classes.
+Apprenticing and teaching alongside the best teachers from the beginning, was how she most effectively learnt to teach yoga and how she was able to help many people around the world.
+She sees the practice of moving meditation and the study of the Self as a practice of effortless effort, providing a doorway to experiencing deep understanding and the expansion of awareness, both on and off the mat.

 She feels grateful, humbled, and honoured, to be able to share her love of life and yoga with you.